matiasbenedetto/blog-articles/articles/blog/docker/docker-cron-node-alpine.md

 # How to set-up a cron job inside a docker container

 In this article we will walk trough to the creation of a container and a cronjob to execute tasks periodically.

-I will use examples in my use-case
+I will use examples in my usage during the building of a **scrapper**, so consider `scrapper` the root folder of my app.

 # Create your crontab file
 ```